Written by Scott Wilson

 The LCSW-qualifying group all include the additional clinical coursework needed to become an LCSW.

-Any program that meets the higher bar for LCSW licensure will ALSO be an LMSW-qualifying program… but if you take a strictly LMSW-qualifying program, you won’t meet the bar for LCSW licensure without taking additional required clinical coursework.
+Any MSW that meets the higher bar for LCSW licensure will ALSO be an LMSW-qualifying program… but if you take a strictly LMSW-qualifying program, you won’t reach the bar for LCSW licensure without taking additional required clinical coursework.
+But the good news is your decision isn’t set in stone when enrolling in your MSW.
+You can always take the additional clinical courses later through a post-MSW certificate program.

 The process of applying for both the LMSW and LCSW licenses is nearly identical.
 Your best friend and first stop should be the NYSED Office of the Professions website.